StormMata/WindEnergyProjections/README.md

 It should be noted that line 4 of Main.m (addpath('...')) should be modified to point to the current location of the data on your machine.

+<b>Instructions to Run</b>
+  1. Download data from the link above
+  2. Download .m files
+  3. open Main.m and run.
+The separate functions will automatically, load, process, and plot the tiff data.
+PowerCalcs.m will then run the wind energy simulations.

 <hr>

 <b>Citations</b>